Fifth 'sabotage' patient dies in British hospital

 Police arrested Rebecca Leighton Wednesday on suspicion of murder over the deaths of three patients given the contaminated solution at Stepping Hill Hospital in Stockport, outside Manchester in northwest England.

 Police believe someone deliberately tampered with a batch of saline and nine other patients may also have been affected.
 One of them, a 41-year-old man, has been described as being in a critically ill condition.

 Investigators will also be reviewing previous deaths at the hospital for any evidence of foul play.

-"I can confirm that there have been two further deaths that we are linking to the investigation into deliberate contamination of medical products," Greater Manchester Police Assistant Chief Constable Ian Hopkins told reporters outside the hospital.
+"I can confirm that there have been two further deaths that we are linking to the investigation into deliberate contamination of medical products," Greater Manchester Police Assistant Chief Constable Ian Hopkins told reporters.

 An 83-year-old man had died earlier Thursday, while an 84-year-old woman had died on July 14, he said.
 Her case was referred to the police following medical procedures.

-Police were Thursday granted an extension to detain suspect Rebecca Leighton until 2005 GMT on Friday.
+Police were Thursday granted an extension to detain Leighton until 2005 GMT on Friday.
 She was arrested at her home on Wednesday.
 Officers removed bags of items from her flat.

 "This is a complex investigation and we are awaiting the results of medical tests to confirm the causes of death of all those that we are currently investigating."